-CTE Transfer Credit Policies by College
+CTE Transfer Credit Policies by Area

-CTE Transfer Credit Policy by College Creative Arts and Design Health Sciences and Administration Trades, Industry and Professional Studies Max # of total transfer credits that may be accepted 2/3 program credits 2/3 program credits 2/3 program credits Max timeframe transfer credits were earned (from Emily Griffith Technical College registration date) 5 years 5 years 5 years Documents required for evaluation Transcripts with grades, Non-CCCS courses also require course descriptions and syllabi (if available) Transcripts with grades, Non-CCCS courses also require course descriptions and syllabi (if available) Transcripts with grades, Non-CCCS courses also require course descriptions and syllabi (if available) ls in-person skills assessment with an instructor required to finalize the transfer credit approval?
+CTE Transfer Credit Policy by Area Hospitality, Services and Media Arts Health Science Trades and Business Max # of total transfer credits that may be accepted 2/3 program credits N/A 2/3 program credits Max time frame that transfer credits were earned (from Emily Griffith Technical College registration date) 5 years N/A 5 years Documents required for evaluation Transcripts with grades, Non CCCS courses also require course descriptions and syllabi (if available) N/A Transcripts with grades, Non CCCS courses also require course descriptions and syllabi (if available) Is in-person skills assessment with an instructor required to finalize the transfer credit approval?
 Yes Yes, if credits are over 2 years old Yes, if credits are over 2 years old

-Transcripts from institutions outside the United States must be evaluated by a National Association of Credential Evaluation Services (NACES) approved evaluation organization.
+Transcripts from international institutions must be evaluated by a National Association of Credential Evaluation Services (NACES) approved evaluation organization.
 The evaluation results must be submitted to Student Records prior to transfer credit evaluation.
 English translations of course descriptions may also be required for transfer credit evaluation.
 NOTE: The Colorado Department of Regulatory Agencies (DORA) may require that applicants have foreign qualifications evaluated by a specific organization.